infretis/infentory/pore_formation/README.md

 to run infinit.

-# Analysis
+## Analysis

-the progress of `infinit` can be monitored by running `xip_llp.py` inside the scripts folder,
+The progress of `infinit` can be monitored by running `xip_llp.py` inside the scripts folder,

 ```bash
 cd scripts
 python3 xip_llp.py
 ```

-We attach an `infinit` simulation where we have stopped once a reactive trajectory has been generated,
+We attach here the result of an `infinit` simulation that has generated 1 reactive trajectory,

+image

+[1] To be added
+[2] J. Chem.
+Theory Comput.
+2021, 17, 1229−1239